-with the Farmington River the good tubing three times.
-Its great! the always cold but fun I go over it in the school bus every day we have pienes by the river all the times.
-I would really like it if my kids could see it too.
+the had lote of fun with the Farmington River the gome tubing three times.
+Its great ' ilts always cold but fun.
+I go over it in the school bus every day he have pience by the river all the time.
+I would really like it if my kide could see it too.